‘Such an exhausting process’: The years-long fight for a Disabilities Space on campus - Honi Soit

 “That space [the original Queerspace in Holme] to this day is just being used for chair storage.
 They were like: Oh, it’s super important that we have a space to store all these chairs.”

-“At the end of the day, it’s through the SRC, through the University, not the USU,” she explains.
+“At the end of the day, it’s through the SRC, through the University, not the USU,” she explained.
 For her, the USU represented an overly bureaucratic body detached from student activism.
 Beavon-Collins’ view is one that has dogged the USU, with its mixed records following staff cuts in 2020 and lack of transparency leading to critics arguing that the organisation is more beholden to industry stakeholders than student welfare.

 “It felt increasingly uncomfortable at the idea of having this corporate entity that is, for all intents and purposes, separate from the University, administering the space.
 This space should be provided by the University.”